-- 3.2.1 When managing split production, producers must clearly separate the certified organic crops from all other types of crops throughout the entire production, harvest, storage, transport, processing and packaging and sales process with complete audit trial documentation. - 3.2.2 Producers must allow inspectors to access all production and processing areas (including storage area) in order to inspect both organic and non-organic operation and the related records.
+3.2.1 When managing split production, producers must clearly separate the certified organic crops from all other types of crops and products of holdings with split or parallel production, e.g. physical barriers, management practices, storage of certified inputs and products throughout the entire production, harvest, storage, transport, processing and packaging and sales process with complete audit trial documentation.

-The inspector must be granted adequate access to information in order to verify the organic and non-organic products are not being commingled and the certified products are not contaminated by prohibited materials.

-- 3.2.3 Genetically modified organisms and their derivatives are prohibited on farms with split production in terms of production, storage and trading. - 3.2.4 In any farms with split production, producers must not produce the same crops in both organic and non-organic (including organic in conversion) production areas at the same time, except they are visually distinguishable.
+- 3.2.2 Producers must allow inspectors to access all production and processing areas (including storage area) in order to inspect both organic and non-organic operation and the related records.
+The inspector must be granted adequate access to information in order to verify the organic and non-organic products are not being commingled and the certified products are not contaminated by prohibited materials. - 3.2.3 Genetically modified organisms and their derivatives are prohibited on farms with split production in terms of production, storage and trading. - 3.2.4 In any farms with split production, producers must not produce the same crops in both organic and non-organic (including organic in conversion) production areas at the same time, except they are visually distinguishable.